Is a TUE granted by a National Anti-Doping Organisation (NADO) valid for events covered under the Tennis Anti-Doping Programme (the "Programme")?

-All TUE decisions are sent to the World Anti-Doping Agency (WADA), whose own TUE Committee (TUEC) may reverse any decision.
+All TUE decisions are reviewed by the World Anti-Doping Agency (WADA), whose own TUE Committee (TUEC) may reverse any decision.
 A player whose TUE application is denied by the TUEC can appeal the decision to the WADA TUEC (at their own expense).
-A TUE application that is denied by WADA can be appealed to the Court of Arbitration for Sport for a final decision.
+A TUE application that is reversed by WADA can be appealed to the Court of Arbitration for Sport for a final decision.

-When can I start using any medication prescribed to me and how long for?
+When can I start using the medication and how long for?

 Can I get a back-dated TUE?

 TUEs may be retroactively approved for the following reasons:

 -emergency treatment or exceptional circumstances (including imminent competition);

 -the Player had not played in the qualifyinf draw or main draw of any Covered Event prior to being tested;

 -the ITF and WADA agree that fairness requires a retroactive TUE to be granted.